 Conjuring up days in the garden with reference here to Famous Gardener and writer, Rosemary Verey who created the wonderful gardens at the Barnsley Hotel down the road.

-With a cushion filled day bed, this is the perfect space for relaxing, it can be used for a single guest with a full sized single bed or as a cozy sleep zone for two when the trundle is pulled out.
+With a cushion filled day bed, this is the perfect space for relaxing, it can be used for a single guest with a full sized single bed.

 “The Beehive” Kitchen